HOW CAN I GET IN TOUCH WITH YOU?

 WHAT IS THE TICKET REFUND POLICY?

 No refunds will be given if you can’t attend the event.
 If the event is canceled or postponed for any reason you will be given the choice between a full refund or a credit toward a rescheduled event.
 While we cannot predict the future, there is an extremely low likelihood this event will be canceled.
-The event will not be canceled due to weather (This is happening Rain or Shine!)
+The event will not be canceled due to weather (this is a rain-or-shine event).

 WILL THERE BE FOOD & ALCOHOL?